 Up through spring 2019, SDS delivered Chronic Disease Self-Management Education Programs, but loss of State General Funds forced us to suspend delivery.
-RVCOG SDS is now licensed under the Oregon Wellness Network to deliver these programs, and under the umbrella of this license, La Clinica in Jackson County delivers Spanish CDSME.
+RVCOG SDS is now licensed under the Oregon Wellness Network to deliver these programs, and under the umbrella of this license, La Clinica, a system of clinics that provides culturally-appropriate, accessible healthcare for all Section C in Jackson County, delivers Spanish CDSME.
 Additionally, SDS supports La Clinica by providing materials, training support, and reporting to the Oregon Wellness Network.

 In October 2019, the agency began offering the National Diabetes Prevention Program (NDPP), knowing that other funding sources could be developed through Medicare and private insurers to pay for the program.
-The class continued virtually due to COVID-19, and a new virtual NDPP class is planned to start in early 2021.
+The class continued virtually due to COVID-19, and a new virtual NDPP class is planned to start in 2021.